carverauto/serviceradar-media/slides.md

 # Business Overview

-1. **ThreadR Platform**: The ThreadR Platform stands at the forefront of business analytics, enabling seamless integration of data across diverse digital platforms into an actionable knowledge graph combined with intelligent dataset enrichment.

-2. **ChatOps Solution**: ThreadR's ChatOps solution offers real-time analytics for digital communication platforms, empowering businesses to extract valuable insights from their conversations.
+1. **ServiceRadar Core Platform**: A distributed, multi-layered architecture designed for flexibility, reliability, and security.
+It provides robust monitoring capabilities through lightweight agents, coordination pollers, and a centralized core service for data processing and alerts.

+2. **Stream Processing Engine**: Powered by Timeplus Proton for high-performance data processing (90M EPS, 4ms latency, 1M unique key aggregation) on minimal hardware.

+3. **SRQL Query Language**: Our custom ANTLR-based domain-specific language enables powerful data interrogation with upcoming LLM integration for natural language capabilities.

+4. **Key Components**:
+   - **Agent**: Runs on each monitored host, collects service status using minimal resources
+   - **Poller**: Coordinates monitoring across agents, aggregates data
+   - **Core Service**: Processes reports, triggers alerts, provides API
+   - **Web UI**: Modern dashboard with visualization capabilities
+   - **KV Store**: Dynamic configuration with NATS JetStream integration
+   - **Specialized Checkers**: For SNMP, rperf network testing, topology monitoring

+5. **Security-First Design**: All communications secured with mTLS, local API keys, and optional JWT authentication for multiple user tiers.

 <!--

 Why?

-I first came up with the idea for ThreadR while I was working at VulnCheck on threat intelligence, specifically attribution around threat actors, their infrastructure, and also tracking exploit developers.
+I first came up with the idea for ServiceRadar while working as a network engineer at a large telecommunications company.
+We constantly struggled with monitoring remote network equipment in areas with unreliable connectivity.

-The idea came back to me while working at my next job after my boss complained that he had no idea what I was working on because he didn't have time to sit around and read Slack all day.

-I started to develop ThreadR as more than a side project and after running a few different prototype versions of it on various chat platforms, I realized that we had a very sophisticated chat bot and analytics platform that combined the power of knowledge graphs, with natural language search in a way I hadn't seen before.
+Traditional monitoring solutions would either fail entirely or generate false alarms during brief network outages.

+I started developing ServiceRadar as a solution to this problem, focusing on creating a lightweight, distributed system that could maintain monitoring capabilities even in challenged network environments.
+After testing early versions in several difficult monitoring scenarios, I realized we had built something unique - a robust monitoring platform capable of operating where other solutions fail.

-For our MVP we've set out to build a system that can analyze the relationships between users on a chat platform and extract insights from the data.
-We expect that we can leverage this platform to provide the same analytics services across other domains, such as social media, email, and collections from law enforcement and defense.
+For our MVP, we've created a system that can monitor services across distributed locations with minimal resource requirements while maintaining a centralized view.
+We expect to leverage this platform to provide monitoring services across various constrained environments, from telecommunications to industrial IoT.

 -->